smol-rs/smol/README.md

 All async libraries work with smol out of the box.

-However, [tokio] is generally hostile towards non-tokio libraries, insists on non-standard I/O traits, and deliberately lacks documentation on integration with the larger Rust ecosystem.
+The only exception is [tokio], which is traditionally incompatible with [futures], breaks when used with other executors, and lacks documentation on how to fix such errors.
 Fortunately, there are ways around it.

 Enable the `tokio02` feature flag and `smol::run()` will create a minimal